-In the last five years, we conducted hands-on testing of 25 toasters.
-For this update, we focus our efforts on the 10 best options you can buy today.
+Over the last half-decade, we conducted hands-on testing of more than 30 toasters.
+We've focused our efforts on the 10 best options on the market today.
 We made and consumed over 400 pieces of toast, as well as bagels and breakfast pastries, to find the best gadget for your kitchen.
-There are a seemingly endless number of toasters on the market.
-Many of them appear identical making it tricky to pick the best one for your needs and budget.
-Luckily, we've done the hard work for you, sorting through the endless sea of terrified toasters to find the few brave little ones that can provide the perfect, toasty bread for your morning fried egg.
+The market is inundated with toasters, and many of them appear identical, making it tricky to pick the best one for your needs and your budget.
+We distilled the choices down to only the top-performing appliances so you can more easily achieve the perfect slice of toasty bread to accompany your morning fried egg.

 |Bread Toasting Quality (35%)|

 |Bagel Toasting Quality (15%)|